DoaaGomaa89/smart-inventory-system/README.md

 ### ➕ Add New Product
 ![Add Product](assets/add-product.png)

-> 💡 Save your screenshots in an `assets/` folder at the root level of your project for these links to work correctly on GitHub.

 ## 📃 License

 This project is open-source.
 Feel free to use and modify under the [MIT License](LICENSE).